29 January 2020

 Weeks in top 150: 5 weeks

 I haven't actually heard this one before.
 Vocally, it reminds me of Alice Cooper in parts.
-The group don't currently have a wikipedia page, so I can't tell you much about them.
-Their discogs.com page does not reveal much either... although only an Australian pressing is listed for this single.
+The group don't currently have a Wikipedia page, so I can't tell you much about them.
+Their discogs.com page does not reveal much either... although only an Australian pressing is listed for this single, so I assume Bigstorm were an Australian band.
+This track is lifted from the album Living in Exile (number 110, March 1989).

 Number 120 "High on You" by Iggy Pop